Stevenyoumbi99/cyberdeck/README.md

 ## Overview

 CyberDeck is a portable, embedded, modular cyber operations console built on a Raspberry Pi 4 running Kali Linux.
-It autonomously analyzes local networks, detects security anomalies using lightweight AI, and generates audit reports — all from a self-contained, battery-powered unit.
+It autonomously analyzes local networks, detects security anomalies using lightweight AI, and generates audit reports, all from a self-contained, battery-powered unit.

 ## Features